sunbird-specs/SOFIE/README.md

 Specification for Open Feature Integration and Extensions

 Documentation is categorised into multiple sections:
-* WorkFlow
+* Overview
-* Registration of Apps to Sunbird
+* Registration Spec for Apps to Sunbird
     * Global Registration API
 * Technical Specification for third party apps
     * Param Data Supported